eunheh/restaurant/Readme.md

 * Pictures of our food (imgur API)
 * Ability to take reservations (`<form></form>` tag)

-Following is a link to restaurant website:
+Following is a link to the restaurant website:
 [IRON COOKS](http://tiy-gracelee-restaurant.surge.sh)